 Watan, a member of the aboriginal Atayal tribe, left his village to find work in the city, and returned as a depressive alcoholic with a broken leg.
 A...
 (Read more)

 Master Lin makes paper houses—or paper “origami villas”—for the dead.
-His son Gang has just started working at a real estate agency.
-His wife, A-Yue, ...
+His son Gang has just started working at a real estate a...
 (Read more)